 — ANonce, SNonce, R0KH-ID, and R1KH-ID shall be set to the values contained in the second message of this sequence.

-— The Element Count field of the MIC Control field shall be set to the number of elements protected in this frame (variable).
+— The Element Count subfield of the MIC Control field shall be set to the number of elements protected in this frame (variable).

+— The RSNXE Used subfield of the MIC Control field shall be set to 1 if the target AP includes RSNXE in its Beacon and Probe Response frames; otherwise this subfield shall be set to 0.

 —If dot11RSNAOperatingChannelValidationActivated is true and Supplicant indicates OCVC capability, the Authenticator shall include FT OCI subelement in FTE.